-- (1) Electric field E [measured in Volts per metre or V/m] - (2) Magnetic field H [measured in Amperes per metre or A/m]
+(1) Electric field E [measured in Volts per metre or V/m]

+(2) Magnetic field H [measured in Amperes per metre or A/m]

-The E-field and the H-field are mathematically interdependent6 in the far-field which is the region7 where the distance from the radiating antenna exceeds the wavelength of the radiated electromagnetic field.
+The E-field and the H-field are mathematically interdependent6 in the radiating near field7 and the far field8 which are located beyond a distance of at least the wavelength of the radiated electromagnetic field.
 The measurement locations for most transmitter installations lie well within the far-field, as the wavelengths of the transmitted signals are relatively short and the antennas are typically located many metres from any public area.
 The following table shows wavelengths for commonly transmitted signals: